-Becoming a father is one of the hardest and wildest things a man will ever do: it brings totally unexpected challenges and requires all kinds of strength, endurance and adaptability.
+Becoming a Dad is one of the hardest and wildest things a man will ever do: it brings totally unexpected challenges and requires all kinds of strength, endurance and adaptability.
 The Vikings had this in spades: from facing the bitterly cold winters in their homelands in Scandinavia, to travelling thousands of miles to find new lands, to fighting bravely for the spoils of war or negotiating to settle in those news lands, Vikings were courageous in taking on new challenges.
 It’s just this kind of courage we need to start out as fathers.

 2. Embrace change but remember where you came from